wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 > before_create :create_remember_token

 In User Model, add a method that creates token.
-It's a *private* method, i.e. it's cannot be called form outside the class.
+It's a *private* method, i.e. it cannot be called from outside the class, it's hidden from the world.

 	private